RealistikDash/kcp.py/README.md

 ## Examples
 ### Asynchronous Server
-kcp.py features an implementation of an asynchronous servers using the event loop protocol API.
+kcp.py features an implementation of an asynchronous server using the event loop protocol API.
 ```py
 from kcp.server import Connection
 from kcp.server import KCPServerAsync